 If you have an MFA policy implemented using this type of push notification, the underlying technology is still considered secure as it requires the user to always get notified if authentication is attempted and is still better than not having any MFA at all.
 However, it is important to be vigilant of the notifications being received.
 A good resource is this Watchguard blog, How To Avoid MFA Prompt Bombing Attacks.

 If you are getting notified about authorizing a login to a trusted system that you are not actively connecting to, always deny the request.
 In addition, that may mean your credentials could have been compromised as well, which should prompt you to change your password as soon as possible.
 If a TOTP method is available for your MFA implementation, or biometric options exist (commonly called FIDO2 for Fast Identity Online), moving to this type of deployment can mitigate these attacks designed to trick us.
-If you have questions about your MFA deployment or are interested in improving online security, please contact Aktion Associates so we can match the proper solution to your needs.
+If you have questions about MFA prompt bombing, your MFA deployment, or are interested in improving online security, please contact Aktion Associates so we can match the proper solution to your needs.

 As Aktion’s CTO, Craig is responsible for professional services delivery to customers which includes field networking personnel, data center operation and Network Operations Center (NOC) support services.